asciiu/appa/ether-service/README.md

 # How to generate go source from solidity
-1. Generate the application binary interface.
+1. Generate the application binary interface and evm bytecode.
 This is needed in order to interact with the contract.
 ```
-solc --abi Solidity.sol > file.abi
+solc --abi --bin Contract.sol -o build
 ```
 2. Generate EVN bytecode:
 ```